 CONCLUSION

 Diallel analysis serves as a powerful tool in wheat breeding, enabling the identification of promising genotypes and cross combinations for yield enhancement.
 The strategic exploitation of heterosis, particularly in self-pollinated crops, remains a cornerstone for varietal improvement and global food security.
 The identified cross combinations hold strong potential for the development of high-yielding wheat varieties and can significantly contribute to future crop improvement efforts.
-Promising heterosis crosses such as DBW 88 × DBW 187, DBW 187 × K 13174, DBW 187 × KRL 19, and DBW 187 × HI 1563 have shown potential for high yield and can serve as valuable parental lines in future crop improvement programs while HI 1563 × K 9423 and DBW 187 × K 9423 This two cross could be used for developing early maturity and short statured hybrids.
+Promising crosses such as DBW 88 × DBW 187, DBW 187 × K 13174, DBW 187 × KRL 19, and DBW 187 × HI 1563 have shown potential for high yield and can serve as valuable parental lines in future crop improvement programs while HI 1563 × K 9423 and DBW 187 × K 9423 crosses could be used for developing early maturity and short statured hybrids.

 REFERENCES